 Darkrooms are closed during summertime between 14.6.-5.8.2019

 In addition to shared IT classes, Aalto ARTS offers a wide range of workstation environments, including various video editing units, 3D-modelling units, a colour-managed IT class and editing room, and other special facilities as well as expertise in all your IT needs.

 Väre Takeout is an equipment lending service with diverse AV and IT equipment.
-Aalto ARTS studies and research have the highest priority in our operation, but everyone in Aalto community is welcome to use our services.
-Väre Takeout works in close cooperation with Aalto Studios’ Takeout office.
+Nowadays part of Aalto Studios.
+Studies and research have the highest priority in our operation, but everyone in Aalto community is welcome to use our services.